TosbackCgusBridge-Bot/CGUs-versions/Nordstrom/Privacy Policy.md

 We respect your need to be able to access and update the personal information that you have provided to us.
 If you have registered online, you may access and update your personal information at any time by logging into your account.
 You may also request access and update your personal information by e-mail or writing to the Nordstrom Privacy Office at the contact information set out below (subject to certain exceptions and as prescribed by law).
 We may request certain personal information to verify the identity of the individual seeking access to their personal information records.

 **California Privacy Rights**
-California law entitles residents to ask us for a notice describing what categories of personal information we share with third parties or with corporate affiliates (such as Nordstrom Bank, HauteLook, and treasure&bond) for those entities direct marketing purposes.
+California law entitles residents to ask us for a notice describing what categories of personal information we share with third parties or with corporate affiliates (such as Nordstrom Bank, and HauteLook) for those entities direct marketing purposes.
 Nordstrom does not provide any personal information to third parties for their own direct marketing purposes.
 If you want to request a notice or have any questions about Nordstrom privacy practices, please contact us at privacy@nordstrom.com.

 **Children's Privacy**
 Nordstrom will never knowingly request or collect personal information from any person under 13 years of age without prior verifiable parental consent.
 If you are under 13 years old please do not provide your information on our website.